-This daylong event is an in-person academic conference and policy discussion at the Insper Institute of Education and Research in São Paulo, Brazil; the event will also be livestreamed.
+This daylong event was an in-person academic conference and policy discussion at the Insper Institute of Education and Research in São Paulo, Brazil; the event was also be livestreamed.

 For decades, many Latin American economies have displayed low rates of economic growth and stagnant labor productivity accompanied by high and increasing levels of income and wage inequality.